onionpancakes/veil/README.md

 ### Use keyword props to declare `id` and `className`

-Keywords props expand into `id` and `className` keys in the props object.
+Keywords props expand into `id` and `className` keys in the props object at compile time.

 ```clojure
 (v/compile [:div :#foo.bar.baz])